Zipcoder/tc-19-assessment-3/instructions/part5/README-Part5-Generics.md

 ### MyStack<T>
 * **Description**
 	* The purpose of this class is to implement a _proper_ `Stack`.
+* **Instructions**
+	* Create a class called 'MyStack' and utilize generics to complete the following functionality
 * **Methods to Complete**
 	* `void push(T value)`
 	* `T peek()`